-- 1. Briefly describe the Offeror's past experience relevant to inspections of solar projects in a public-facing program. - 2.
-Briefly describe the Offeror's past experience relevant to preparing and offering a reporting mechanism to participants in a public-facing program. - 3.
-Briefly describe the Offeror's past experience relevant to tracking deadlines for extension requests and how the Offeror will ensure that deadlines are communicated to Approved Vendors. - 4.
-Describe the Offeror's planned technical and staffing approach to ensuring efficient, accurate, and timely processing of community solar disclosure forms.
-The Offeror should provide a detailed description of how this approach will scale up as community solar projects are completed and the volume of community solar disclosure forms increases. - 5.
-Briefly describe the Offeror's past experience relevant to the creation and issuing of invoices and netting statements. - 6.
-Describe the Offeror's technical and staffing capacity proposed to meet this requirement. - 7.
-Provide a narrative description of the Offeror's approach to meeting this requirement. - 8.
+- 1. Describe the Offeror's past experience relevant to inspections of solar projects in a public-facing program. - 2.
+Describe the Offeror's past experience relevant to preparing and offering a reporting mechanism to participants in a public-facing program. - 3.
+Describe the Offeror's past experience relevant to tracking deadlines for extension requests and how the Offeror will ensure that deadlines are communicated to Approved Vendors. - 4.
+Describe the Offeror's technical and staffing capacity proposed to meet this requirement. - 5.
+Provide a narrative description of the Offeror's approach to meeting this requirement. - 6.
 Provide the Offeror's assessment of risks and challenges to successful implementation, and Offeror's proposed approach to address or mitigate those risks and challenges.